Ellen and William Craft: Escape

 Soon after the Crafts arrived in the North, abolitionists such as William Lloyd Garrison and William Wells Brown encouraged them to recount their escape in public lectures to abolitionist circles in New England.
 They moved to the well-established free black community on the north side of Beacon Hill in Boston, where they were married in a Christian ceremony.
 Ellen Craft posed in her escape clothes for a photograph.
 Abolitionists widely distributed it as part of their campaign against slavery.

 During the next two years, the Crafts made numerous public appearances to recount their escape and speak against slavery.
 Because society generally disapproved of women speaking to public audiences of mixed gender at the time, Ellen typically stood on the stage while William told their story.
 An article of April 27, 1849, in the abolitionist paper The Liberator, however, reported her speaking to an audience of 800–900 people in Newburyport, Massachusetts.
 Audiences were intensely curious about the young woman who had been bold in the escape.
-In 1850, Congress passed the Fugitive Slave Act, which increased penalties for aiding fugitive slaves and required residents and law enforcement of free states to cooperate in capturing and returning formerly enslaved people to their owners.
-The act provided a reward to officers and simplified the process by which people might be certified as enslaved people, requiring little documentation from slave catchers.
-Commissioners appointed to hear such cases were paid more for ruling that a person was enslaved than not.
+In 1850, Congress passed the Fugitive Slave Act, which increased penalties for aiding fugitive slaves and required residents and law enforcement of free states to cooperate in capturing and returning them to their owners.
+The act provided a reward to officers and simplified the process by which people might be certified as slaves, requiring little documentation from slave catchers.
+Commissioners appointed to hear such cases were paid more for ruling that a person was a slave than not.

 A month after the new law took effect, Collins sent two bounty hunters to Boston to capture the Crafts.
 Willis H. Hughes and John Knight traveled north from Macon intending to capture William and Ellen Craft; upon arriving in Boston, they were met with resistance on the part of both white and black Bostonians.
 Abolitionists in Boston had formed the biracial Boston Vigilance Committee to resist the new Slave Bill; its members protected the Crafts by moving them around various "safe houses", such as the Tappan-Philbrick house in the nearby town of Brookline, until they could leave the country.
 The two bounty hunters arrived in Boston on October 25, 1850, and, after resistance from the locals, fled south after being warned on October 30 that their safety in Boston could not be assured.
 Collins even appealed to U.S. President Millard Fillmore, asking him to intervene so he could regain his "property".
-Fillmore agreed that the Crafts should be returned to their enslavers in the South and authorized the use of military force if necessary to take them.
+Fillmore agreed that the Crafts should be returned to their owners in the South and authorized the use of military force if necessary to take them.